 Pressed for time at noon?
 Just make the egg salad the night before.
 Serving it on a fancy French croissant elevates this classic sandwich to a whole other level.
 If you want a British touch, add watercress.
 Not only will it heighten the flavor, it will give you a good dose of vitamin K. If you are watching your calories, leave off the top of the croissant.
 Egg salad sandwiches are also high in protein, so they are a wonderful choice to serve at lunch.

-Pair this up with our hazelnut and apricot salad and you’ll have a menu that is sure to please!Print
+Pair this up with a French carrot salad, and you’ll have a menu that is sure to please!Print

 This is an easy recipe for a classic egg salad sandwich!
 The traditional English addition of watercress perfectly complements the creamy egg filling.
 These popular sandwiches are a family favorite for lunch, and would make a delightful addition to a tea party or baby shower.